dell/csm-docs/content/docs/getting-started/installation/operator/modules/authorizationv2.0.md

   >__Note__:
   > - This command will deploy the Authorization Proxy Server in the namespace specified in the input YAML file.

-### Verify Installation of the Container Storage Module Authorization Proxy Server
+### Verify Installation of the Container Storage Modules Authorization Proxy Server
 Once the Authorization CR is created, you can verify the installation as mentioned below:

   ```bash